Anterior Cruciate Ligament (ACL) Tears & Sprains

 ACL tears are one of the most common sports-related knee injuries, and occur most frequently in athletes who play contact sports (i.e., football, rugby, basketball) or other activities that require jumping, sudden stopping, or quick, lateral movements, such as tennis, dancing, skiing, or skating.

-At Carolina Hand & Sports Medicine, Asheville orthopaedic surgeon Dr. Matthew B. Massey offers both surgical and non-surgical treatments for ACL injuries.
-Fellowship-trained in knee, foot and ankle surgery and sports medicine, Dr. Massey has helped numerous patients, including NFL, MLB, NBA and collegiate athletes as well as recreational athletes, repair ACL injuries and make a full return to activity.
+At Carolina Hand & Sports Medicine, our Asheville orthopedic surgeons offer both surgical and non-surgical treatments for ACL injuries.
+We have helped hundreds of patients, including professional and collegiate athletes as well as recreational athletes, repair ACL injuries and make a full return to activity.

 What is the anterior cruciate ligament (ACL)?